 What do we want to optimize for?
 Most of the businesses fail to answer this simple question.
 Every business problem is a little different, and it should be optimized differently.
 We all have created classification models.
 A lot of time we try to increase evaluate our models on accuracy.
 But do we really want accuracy as a metric of our model performance?
 What if we are predicting the number of asteroids that will hit the earth.

-We as data scientists have gotten quite comfortable with Pandas or SQL or any other relational database.
+We, as data scientists have gotten quite comfortable with Pandas or SQL or any other relational database.
 We are used to seeing our users in rows with their attributes as columns.
-But does the real world really behave like that?
+But does the real world behave like that?
 In a connected world, users cannot be considered as independent entities.
-They have got certain relationships between each other and we would sometimes like to include such relationships while building our machine learning models.
+They have got certain relationships with each other, and we would sometimes like to include such relationships while building our machine learning models.